-- The child/adolescent can keep private any of their information regarding family planning, emergency contraception, abortion, sexually transmitted infection testing and treatment, HIV testing, treatment and prevention, prenatal care, labor and delivery services, drug and alcohol treatment, or sexual assault services. - If the child/adolescent is unable or unwilling to complete section 2 of Health Home Consent information Sharing (Form DOH 5201), it should be left blank and there must be a documented reason why it was not completed in the member's case record.
-Consent to share information regarding these types of protected services is applicable to children/adolescents aged 10 years or older. - In addition, if child/adolescent is specifically receiving mental health services and is over the age of twelve, the mental health provider may ask the child/adolescent if they want their information disclosed. - If the parent, guardian, or legally authorized representative consented for these services (mentioned above) on behalf of the child/adolescent, then the parent, guardian, or legal authorized representative may have the authority to consent for the release of information for these services.
+- In addition, if child/adolescent is specifically receiving mental health services and is over the age of twelve, the mental health provider may ask the child/adolescent if they want their information disclosed. - If the parent, guardian, or legally authorized representative consented for these services or is aware of the of these services (mentioned above) on behalf of the child/adolescent, then the parent, guardian, or legal authorized representative may have the authority to consent for the release of information for these services.
 However, the child/adolescent must also consent to the release of this information.

-Once the DOH 5200 and DOH 5201 are in place, two additional consent forms must be signed that allow for access to information needed to support the development of the member's plan of care, as follows:
+Once the DOH 5201 is in place, an additional consent form must be signed that allows for access to information needed to support the development of the member's plan of care, as follows:

-5. DOH-5203 Health Home Consent Release of Educational Records The DOH-5203 is for consent to release educational records to a Health Home for children and adolescents who have been enrolled in a Health Home, if the child/adolescent is enrolled in school.
+4. DOH-5203 Health Home Consent Release of Educational Records The DOH-5203 is for consent to release educational records to a Health Home for children and adolescents who have been enrolled in a Health Home, if the child/adolescent is enrolled in school.
 It includes information on what educational records and with whom educational records can be shared.
-Consent for release of educational records for children and adolescents under age 18 must be provided by the parent as defined in Question 5 of the DOH5203.
+Consent for release of educational records for children and adolescents under age 18 must be provided by the parent as defined in Question 5 of the DOH-5203.
 Consent for release of educational records for those aged 18 and over must be provided by the individual.